Perinatal asphyxia: Epidemiology

 A 2008 bulletin from the World Health Organization estimates that 900,000 total infants die each year from birth asphyxia, making it a leading cause of death for newborns.

 In the United States, intrauterine hypoxia and birth asphyxia was listed as the tenth leading cause of neonatal death.

 Medicolegal aspects

 There is current controversy regarding the medicolegal definitions and impacts of birth asphyxia.
 Plaintiff's attorneys often take the position that birth asphyxia is often preventable, and is often due to substandard care and human error.
-They have utilized some studies in their favor that have demonstrated that, "... although other potential causes exist, asphyxia and hypoxic-ihy affect a substantial number of babies, and they are preventable causes of cerebral palsy."
+They have utilized some studies in their favor that have demonstrated that, "... although other potential causes exist, asphyxia and hypoxic-ischemic injury affect a substantial number of babies, and they are preventable causes of cerebral palsy."
 The American Congress of Obstetricians and Gynecologists disputes that conditions such as cerebral palsy are usually attributable to preventable causes, instead associating them with circumstances arising prior to birth and delivery.